-We are one of the respected registered agents in Rhode Island and will be responsible towards initiating incorporation in Rhode Island through processing of your “Articles of Organization”, and “Articles of Incorporation” for domestic entities and “Application for Registration” and “Certificate of Authority” for foreign business entities.
+We are one of the respected registered agents in Rhode Island and will be responsible for initiating incorporation in Rhode Island through processing of your “Articles of Organization”, and “Articles of Incorporation” for domestic entities and “Application for Registration” and “Certificate of Authority” for foreign business entities.

 Articles of Incorporation and Certificate of Authority

 You will be required to file “Articles of Incorporation” pursuant to pursuant to RI Gen Laws § 7-1.2-202 (2005), if your business is a domestic corporation.
 You will have to file a “Certificate of Authority” pursuant to RI Gen Laws § 7-1.2-1405 (2005), if it is a foreign business entity.
-In order to streamline the process of incorporation in Rhode Island, we can file documents on your behalf through the online process or through expedited process.
+In order to streamline the process of incorporation in Rhode Island, we can file documents on your behalf through the online process or through an expedited process.

 Date Stamped Copies

-As a part of the process of company incorporation in Rhode Island, we will ensure, you receive date-stamped and filed copies that verifies the state has filed as well as formed your corporation.
+As a part of the process of company incorporation in Rhode Island, we will ensure, you receive date-stamped and filed copies that verifies that the state has filed as well as formed your corporation.